daledavies/jump/README.md

 ### Open Weather Map

-You can configure Jump to get local time and weather updates by adding an Open Weather Map API key to `config.php` or passing the `OWMAPIKEY ` environment variable to the docker container (as described above).
+You can configure Jump to get local time and weather updates by adding an Open Weather Map API key to `config.php` or passing the `OWMAPIKEY ` environment variable to the Docker container (as described above).

 You will also need to provide a default `LATLONG` string (e.g. "51.509865,-0.118092"), Jump will use this  until you press the location button and allow permission to get your location from the web browser.